 Course Structure: We meet two times a week; there is no lab, although

 we will often have "minilabs" during class time.
 There will be one assignment

-per week, due (generally) each Thursday at midnight.
-Ideally you get started over the weekend and are prepared to ask questions in class Tuesday & Thursday.
+per week, due (generally) each Tuesday at midnight.
+Ideally you get started over the weekend and can make use of my Mon & Tue office hours..
 Collaboration is permitted—even encouraged—on assignments.
 Use

 pass=274 for web access-restricted files.

 Submitting Assignments: Via the Moodle page for this course.
 (If you are registered for the course you should be automatically enrolled to access Moodle.)

 Collaboration: Collaboration is encouraged on all aspects of the course except for the three take-home exam-assignments.
 You may collaborate in groups of 2 or 3 (but not larger groups).
 You need only submit one copy of the homework for the group.
 All members of the group get the same grade.
 I will treat individual submissions and group submissions identically.